All Social Security answers

 How much is Social Security at 62 vs full retirement age vs 70?

-Claiming at 62 permanently reduces the monthly benefit (up to about 30% below the full amount for a full retirement age of 67).
-Claiming at full retirement age pays 100%.
-Each year you wait past full retirement age up to 70 adds delayed-retirement credits of about 8% a year.
-The calculator shows your own number at every age.
+Claiming at 62 permanently lowers the monthly check, up to about 30% below the full amount for a full retirement age of 67.
+Full retirement age pays 100%.
+Each year you wait past full retirement age, up to 70, adds delayed-retirement credits of about 8% a year.
+This shows your own number at every age.

 What is the Social Security break-even age?

-The break-even age is when the larger checks from claiming later add up to more total dollars than the smaller checks from claiming earlier.
-Past the break-even age the later claim has collected more in total; before it, the earlier claim is ahead.
+The break-even age is when the bigger checks from waiting add up to more total dollars than the smaller checks from claiming early.
+Past that age, the later claim has collected more in total.
+Before it, the earlier claim is ahead.

 Can I work while collecting Social Security?

 Yes.
 If you are under full retirement age all of 2026 and earn over $24,480, Social Security pauses $1 of benefits for every $2 over the limit.
-In the year you reach full retirement age the 2026 limit is $65,160 with $1 paused for every $3 over.
-At or after full retirement age there is no limit.
-Paused benefits are recovered as a higher check later.
+In the year you reach full retirement age, the 2026 limit is $65,160, with $1 paused for every $3 over.
+At or after full retirement age, there is no limit.
+Paused benefits come back to you as a bigger check later.

 Does waiting until 70 always pay more?

 Not always.
 Waiting raises the monthly check, but you collect for fewer years.
 In total dollars it comes out ahead only if you live past the break-even age.
-The calculator shows where that crossover falls for your numbers.
+This shows where that crossover falls for your numbers.